Zdzisiu/Mailbox/mailbox/readme.txt

 A lone mailbox stands in a field.

-CW: Cantains disturbing themes including but not limiting to: abuse, murder, stalking and more.
+CW: Contains disturbing themes including but not limiting to: abuse, murder, stalking and more.